k0retux/fuddly/docs/source/data_makers.rst

         |      |       than 1.
         |      | default: -1 [type: int]
         |_ clone_node
-        |      | desc: if True the dmaker will always return a copy of the node. (for
+        |      | desc: if True, this operator will always return a copy of the node. (for
         |      |       stateless disruptors dealing with big data it can be useful
         |      |       to it to False)
         |      | default: True [type: bool]